MaheChen/Bioinformatic-Analysis/README.md

 ## Tools Used
-Rstudio, RMarkdown, Tidyverse, ggplot2, gridExtra, Glue, Rpart, partykit
+Rstudio, RMarkdown, Tidyverse, ggplot2, gridExtra, Glue, Rpart, partykit, JupyterHub.

 ## Side Note
 Our presentation slides is reproducible using the provided .Rmd file.